Tony Andrews is an English singer-songwriter and Author born in Finsbury Park, North London.

 Not so long ago, Tony made an unexpected discovery at a family funeral.
 He found out that his great grandad was Edgar Wallace, creator of ‘King Kong’.

 This inspired Tony to write his debut novel, ‘Louise and the Laundrette Lady’…..

 A wacky (easy to read) adventure story full of eccentric characters, all on a mission….

 Tony kept his creativity on the flow by writing songs about some of the characters in his book (check out ‘KellyAnn’ & ‘Max Redwood’ on the soundcloud page).

-Tony has a very passionate vision.
-His goal is to see his eccentric novel become a classic adventure film.
+Tony is very passionate about his vision.
+He believes his eccentric novel will become a classic adventure film.

 Tony’s also working on a bunch of short stories.

 Tony loves the ‘creation process’ in the studio, he’s deeply inspired by Brian Wilson’s amazing album ‘Pet Sounds’, and Marvin Gaye’s masterpiece, ‘What’s Goin On’.

 Tony loves Rock music, singer-songwriter-acoustic-music, Blues, Reggae, Americana, Soul, Country, Dance, Acid Jazz, Love Songs,…… He loves a classic pop song …… Tony likes a bit of everything.